Customer Case Study: CivicSolar, Innovative, Industry-Leading Distribution Company Providing Value to its Partners Around the Nation

 Utilizing Energy Toolbase

 CivicSolar utilizes the Energy Toolbase platform in numerous ways to assist their installer partners in developing projects.
-Often the first touch point with ETB on a project is when a dealer partner is reconstructing a customer’s utility bill.
+Often the first touchpoint with ETB on a project is when a dealer partner is reconstructing a customer’s utility bill.
 It’s highly valuable in creating a 365-day Energy Use Profile, using any type of data, whether that be a Green Button xml file, the UtilityAPI integration, or monthly electric bills.
 Before determining what size and combination of equipment will maximize savings for a specific project, a solar installer should precisely know a customer’s utility costs and consumption patterns.
 It’s common for an Account Manager at CivicSolar to have discussions about a specific project during the design bid phase, all the way through to creating a finished branded proposal that includes a financing offer.

-Two specific features the CivicSolar team use regularly to fast track their design process is the ‘ETB Optimizer’ and the ‘Facilities and Transactions summary dashboard’ feature.
+Two specific features the CivicSolar team uses regularly to fast track their design process is the ‘ETB Optimizer’ and the ‘Facilities and Transactions summary dashboard’ feature.
 The optimizer helps take the guesswork out of system sizing, based on the customer’s load profile and utility rate schedule assumptions.
 The ‘Facilities/Transactions summary dashboard’ feature enables them to instantly view the financial impact of changing different project assumptions.
 Utilizing these two features together allows them to move fast during both the initial project qualification stage, and when fine-tuning the final bid.

 Energy Storage & CivicSolar

 Tom Schoder is the Marketing Manager at CivicSolar, and spearheads the team’s website development, promotional planning, and social media content.
-He and his team create exposure for Civic to reach new clients via events, webinars, articles and blogs.
-Prior to his marketing position, Tom got intimately familiar working with solar installers as an account manager.
+He and his team create exposure for Civic to reach new clients via events, webinars, articles, and blogs.
+Prior to his marketing position, Tom got intimately familiar with working with solar installers as an account manager.
 Which means, he’s also quite familiar working with Energy Toolbase and leveraging its suite of project development features.